Three Best Practices to Prevent Identity Fraud

 Social media: Watch what you post

 The Javelin study also found active social media users are 30% more likely to become victims of identity fraud.
 For those on Snapchat, Facebook and Instagram, the risk jumps up to 46%.
-You may not think so at first, but social media profiles can provide all of the most valuable data points cybercriminals need to compromise your digital identity.
+That’s because social media profiles can provide all of the most valuable data points cybercriminals need to compromise your digital identity.

 For example, you may have tagged your home location in several Instagram posts or you may have your birthday listed on your Facebook profile.
 Now, let’s look at how your birthday can play an integral role in a hacker’s plan to commit identity fraud.